b-rodrigues/fput/manuscript/packages.md

-# Chapter 5 Packages
+# Chapter 6 Packages

-## 5.1 Why you need your own packages in your life
+## 6.1 Why you need your own packages in your life

 One of the reasons you might have tried R in the first place is the abundance of packages.
 As I’m writing these lines (in August 2016), 8922 packages are available on CRAN.
 That’s almost over 9000.
 This is an absolutely crazy amount of packages\!
-Chances are that if you want to do something, there’s a package for that (I’ll stop it here with the lame references, promise\!).
+Chances are that if you want to do something, there’s a package for that (I’ll stop here with the lame references, promise\!).

 So why the heck should you write your own packages?
 After all, with 8922